The chemical industry contributes to the sustainability of its transport operations

 SQAS is an assessment system of logistics service providers and distributors.
 SQAS covers all key service providers in the land-logistics chain: road transport companies, tank cleaning stations, warehouses, transfer terminals and rail carriers.

 Chemical Contributors (ESAD)

 A similar scheme (ESAD) has been developed for chemical distributors, in co-operation with the European Chemical Distributors Association (FECC).

 The same concept has also been applied for sea and barge transport through the Chemical Distribution Institute (CDI) and the European Barge Inspection Scheme (EBIS).
 All assessment reports are stored in a central database and are accessible to interested chemical and transport companies, members of the SQAS Service Group.

 Intervention in Chemical Transport Emergencies (ICE)

-ICE is a co-operative programme, set up by the European chemical industry to ensure safe (in full accordance with relevant regulations and codes of practice) transport of goods to and from its manufacturing sites and storage locations.
+ICE is a co-operative programme, set up by the European chemical industry to ensure safe transport of goods to and from its manufacturing sites and storage locations, in full compliance with the relevant regulations and codes of practice.